pragmagrid/gpupt/README.rst

     vm-container-0-15: gpupci1 pci_0000_02_00_0
     vm-container-0-15: gpupci2 pci_0000_03_00_0

 #.
 Detach the GPU cards from the physical host.
-This is an actual commadn that detaches the GPU from the
+This is an actual command that detaches the GPU from the
    physical host  PCI bus.
 This needs to be done once  for each GPU card before any VM can use the GPU PCI in pass-through mode.
 This can be done as a single command for all cards ::